Re-posted from March 6, 2014

 I am, I am, I am.”

 There’s a stillness that descends on the hospital late at night, softening the harshness of bright lights and the sterility of hard floors.
-Sounds are muted and voices are hushed.
+Sounds are muted and voices hushed.
 Sydney is the only patient in the sleep lab tonight located at the end of a long, empty corridor.
-It’s dark in her room but for a night light and the glowing dots of the medical devices she’s hooked up to.
-I shift uncomfortably in the reclining chair next to her bed and wonder how I’ll make it until morning.
-It occurs to me that my father-in-law spent more nights this way than I can count during the fourteen months of my mother-in-law’s battle with cancer.
+It’s dark in her room but for a night light and the glowing dots of the medical devices hooked up to her.
+I shift uncomfortably in the reclining chair next to her bed and wonder how I’ll make it until morning when it occurs to me that my father-in-law spent more nights this way than I can count during the fourteen months of my mother-in-law’s battle with cancer.
 It also occurs to me that the last time I sat in the dark next to a hospital bed was with him, the night before she died.Continue reading